AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 We *could* stop there, and put up with garbo code formatting and inconsistencies, and create more work for our collaborators as they try to reconcile several people's style preferences.

 {% include picture.html img="but-why" ext="GIF" alt="But why, why would you do that?
-Why would you do any of that?" shadow=false %}
+Why would you do any of that?" %}

 Or we could set up ESLint with Prettier to format our code consistently 🙂